tuttlebr/brandon-bot/README.md

 ## Overview

-This application provides a sophisticated agentic chatbot interface powered by NVIDIA's language models, with a **production-grade MVC architecture** that ensures:
+This application provides a sophisticated agentic chatbot interface powered by NVIDIA's language models, available both as a web UI and a RESTful API, with a **production-grade MVC architecture** that ensures:

 - 🏗️ **Clean separation of concerns** between Models, Views, and Controllers
 - 🎯 **Framework abstraction** through view interfaces and helpers